mistergrr/lmop/content/Missions/Narrative Arc 2/The Quest for the Tome of Eternal Recall.md

 As a reward for their perseverance, the [[Tome of Eternal Recall]] grants the wizards a boon:

 - **The Gift of Memory**: The wizard gains a permanent +1 increase to their Intelligence score, reflecting their heightened understanding and mental acuity.
 They may also gain the ability to share or protect memories, allowing them to help others recall lost knowledge or guard against memory-altering effects.
-- **Divine Clarity** Once per day, gain the ability to recall any detail, fact, or event with perfect accuracy.
+- **"Wait a minute, I know this"** aka **Divine Clarity** (Recharge 1d4 days) Gain the ability to recall any detail, fact, or event with perfect accuracy.
 This blessing also enables them to instantly retrieve any information they’ve previously encountered, including languages and complex lore.
-"A soft, golden light envelops the recipient’s head, symbolising the divine touch on their mind." or
+"A soft, golden light envelops the recipient’s head, symbolising the divine touch on their mind."
-- They learn:
-	- 3rd Remove bane
-	- 4th Private Sanctum
-	- 2nd Detect Thoughts
-	- 3rd Tongues
-	-

 # The Aftermath